How to Grow Sprouts the Easy Way

 There are also sprouting trays for those who want to grow sprouts vertically.

 This is what I use.
 It's called the Easy Sprout sprouter, and it's made by Sproutamo.
-You can buy one on Amazon for around $13.
+(Check current availability and price on Amazon here.)

 I like it because it's easy to use and makes just the right amount of sprouts for me - about a half pound.
 It allows for good drainage and air circulation, which are both very important for growing sprouts.
 The parts are made of food grade HDPE plastic, and it's dishwasher safe.